cerenkayalar/VCDS2105-ICM/homeworks/homework5.md

 Each time the rectangle **hits the edges**, it should **change its color (and obviously direction)**.

-You won't need complex code for this homework, here is a list of functions, types, operators you will need to use more or less:
+You won't need advanced functions for this homework, think in simple terms.
+Here is a list of functions, types, operators you will need to use more or less:

 **data/primitive** int, float